MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/ns-fltkernel-_flt_registration.md

 The FLT_REGISTRATION structure is used to provide information about a file system minifilter, such as a <i>FilterUnloadCallback</i> (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551085">PFLT_FILTER_UNLOAD_CALLBACK</a>) routine and preoperation (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551109">PFLT_PRE_OPERATION_CALLBACK</a>) and postoperation (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551107">PFLT_POST_OPERATION_CALLBACK</a>) callback routines, to the filter manager.
 The minifilter passes a pointer to this structure as the <i>Registration</i> parameter to <a href="https://msdn.microsoft.com/library/windows/hardware/ff544305">FltRegisterFilter</a>.

+Note that if NULL is specified for this routine, then instances will never be manually detached.

 ## -see-also